Alice’s Adventures in the Cousins’ War

 A Child’s Garden of Tessellae

-The far-reaching symbolism of the Tetractys (The Tetracys, Part 2)
+The far-reaching symbolism of the tetractys (Tetractys, Part 2)

 In addition to a more-than-passing familiarity with Pythagoras (Πῡθαγόρᾱς) and mysticism in the ancient Mediterranean world, I am also well versed in hexagons.
 You might be asking why I say hexagons when the tetractys is triangular.
 Well, the lattice for the equilateral triangle and the hexagon are the same—as a regular hexagon is made up of six equilateral triangles and the lattice points for both define a hexagonal nucleus; put another way, a hexagon is a truncated triangle—and the Pythagorean symbol is just a discrete set of points within this lattice: